blackberry/chef-provisioning-opennebula/README.md

-		:enforce_chef_fqdn => [TrueClass, FalseClass] flag indicating if fqdn names should be used for machine names :is_shutdown => [TrueClass, FalseClass] call vm.shutodwn instead of vm.stop during :stop action :shutdown_hard => [TrueClass, FalseClass] flag indicating hard or soft shutdown },
+		:enforce_chef_fqdn => [TrueClass, FalseClass] flag indicating if fqdn names should be used for machine names :is_shutdown => [TrueClass, FalseClass] call vm.shutodwn instead of vm.stop during :stop action :shutdown_hard => [TrueClass, FalseClass] flag indicating hard or soft shutdown :mode => String octed to set permissions to the machine },
 	:sudo => true,
 	:ssh_username => 'local',